Shouheng88/EasyMark/README.md

 1. Based on the AppCompactEditText;
 2. Not real-time parsing and display, only display your raw markdown text;
 3. You can add your own functions by implementing the interface provided;
-4. Provided cool fast scroller.
+4. Provided cool fast scroller;
+5. Support the BaseSoftInputLayout, to use it, you need to inlcude the sil dependence.

 For viewer: